Ashish-shirsath/employee-curd-springboot/README.md

 # employee-curd-springboot
 Employee Management System (Backend) - CRUD Operations with Spring Boot  This repository contains the backend implementation of an Employee Management System built using Spring Boot.
 It provides RESTful APIs to perform CRUD (Create, Read, Update, Delete) operations on employee data.
+This backend service can be used as a standalone API or integrated with any frontend application.